Filipina Hostesses Forced Out of Work, USC Dornsife Professor Says

 Rhacel Parreñas of sociology studies sex trafficking in Japan

-Rhacel Parreñas of sociology studied the labor and migration of Filipino hostesses who worked in Japan to discover if were victims of sex trafficking…Video by Mira Zimet
+Rhacel Parreñas of sociology studied the labor and migration of Filipino hostesses who worked in Japan to discover if were victims of sex trafficking as the US "Trafficking in…Video by Mira Zimet

 More than 70,000 women are being denied the opportunity to earn a decent wage because of rules created and enforced by the United States, according to USC Dornsife professor Rhacel Parreñas.